miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 |                                    | Run a Serverless cron job                                 |
 | API Gateway                        | Expose Lambda functions as HTTP API                       |

+- Test 3 Question 31
+A startup runs its proprietary application on docker containers.
+As a Cloud Practitioner, which AWS service would you recommend so that the startup can run containers and still have access to the underlying servers?

+Your answer is incorrect
+AWS Fargate

+Amazon Elastic Container Registry (Amazon ECR)

+AWS Lambda

+Correct answer
+Amazon Elastic Container Service (Amazon ECS)

 [Back to the top](#table-of-contents)

 # Deploying & Managing Infrastructure at Scale